Offender Assessment System

-OASys is the abbreviated term for the Offender Assessment System, used in England and Wales by Her Majesty's Prison Service and the National Probation Service to measure the risks and needs of criminal offenders under their supervision.
+OASys is the abbreviated term for the Offender Assessment System, used in England and Wales by His Majesty's Prison Service and the National Probation Service to measure the risks and needs of criminal offenders under their supervision.
 Initially developed in 2001, it was built upon the existing ‘What Works’ evidence base.

 OASys is designed to enable a properly trained and qualified individual; often a Probation Officer, to: